TitanAllStars/TitanAllStars.github.io/README.md

 * What you want out of a guild?

 Newbies and experienced players looknig for a fresh start are all welcome. <br>
-Enthusism is as important as experience. <br>
+Enthusism and consistency is as important as experience.
+With those, we can build you into a strong player valuable to the team.

-We'll help build you into a player valuable to the team.
+Of course, you shold know [why a guild is useful to you](https://www.youtube.com/watch?v=X_-sNpLHeOw)

-## Get a titan name
+## Get your titan name
 If you're ammenable, get with the theme and **[choose a Titan name from this list](https://www.theoi.com/greek-mythology/titans.html)** (or elsewhere) <br>
 Change your in-game name by clicking your profile icon in top left of screen. <br>